ITensor/website/docs/cppv3/classes/indexset.md

   For any index containing all of the tags in `ts1`, replace these tags with those in `ts2` and vice versa.

-  Optionally, only swap th tags of the listed indices, or indices with the matching tags.
+  Optionally, only modify the tags of the listed indices, or indices with the matching tags, as described at the top of the section.

 * `.prime(int inc = 1, ...)`